metidotpy/captcha-creator/README.md

 # captcha-creator
-a captcha creator for practice
+a responsive captcha creator for practice